 The last photo shows the bottom spray arm, air heating element, and the water drain in the center of the floor.
 The bottom spray arm is fed directly from the water pipe underneath.
 Its spin is also activated by water pressure.

-- In California the new CALGreen Building Code requires that manufacturers post water use information directly on all water-using appliances.
-This went into effect in Jan 2011, so only the newest dishwashers will have this label.
+- In California, the new CALGreen Building Code requires that manufacturers post water use information directly on all water-using appliances.
+This went into effect in January 2011, so only the newest dishwashers will have this label.

 - Look for the Energy Star label to see if the dishwasher you have is really efficient.
 Note that some manufacturers claim their dishwasher is "Energy Star qualified."
 That's not the same as one with the Energy Star label on it.